Gerontology Graduate Certificate

 What do I do after I am admitted to the program?

-Students admitted by NDSU into the program will be contacted via email by NDSU's GP IDEA campus coordinator.
+Students admitted by NDSU into the program will be contacted via email by NDSU's IDEA campus coordinator.
 Students will need to work with their advisor to identify the classes they should register for and then register for those classes as soon as possible since class sizes are limited.